Best Nonprofit CRMs (Updated 2023)

 9 Top Nonprofit CRMs to Explore

-Without further ado, to help you explore and find the right CRM for your nonprofit, here are eight solutions to consider.
+Without further ado, to help you explore and find the right CRM for your nonprofit, here are nine solutions to consider.

 Bloomerang was founded in 2012 and prioritizes donor engagement and retention.
 Clients can easily embed customized online giving forms on their website and create and launch email marketing campaigns to reach donors.
 For an additional cost, Bloomerang can integrate with DonorSearch to offer an Engagement Meter, which gives you an overview of a donor’s engagement with your organization, and a Generosity Score, which scans publicly available data to help you identify top prospects among your constituents.